Did you know that unhealthy cholesterol levels can drastically increase your risk for heart disease, hypertension, and stroke?

 HDL cholesterol helps the body remove bad cholesterol (LDL).
 If the HDL ratio is higher than the LDL, you’re at a lower risk of heart disease and stroke.

-The total cholesterol also includes another type of fat, called triglyceride.
+Total cholesterol also includes another type of fat, called triglyceride.
 Triglycerides are considered the “building blocks” of cholesterol.